 The objective of this article is to give you an understanding of the data that can be sent from CounterPoint to your Shopify, BigCommerce, WooCommerce, or Magento website.
 Modern Retail will work with you during our onboarding process to "map" the CounterPoint data to the correct fields on your website.

-Thank you for your interest in Modern Retail.
-It might be helpful to understand the overall process flow first.
-If you take a look at the diagram below, you'll notice that Products flow from CounterPoint to your Magento, Bigcommerce, Shopify or WooCommerce website.
-You'll also notice that Orders & Customers flow the opposite direction from Magento, Bigcommerce, Shopify or WooCommerce to CounterPoint.
+To get started, it might be helpful to understand the overall process flow first.
+If you take a look at the diagram below, you'll notice that Products move from CounterPoint to your Magento, Bigcommerce, Shopify or WooCommerce website.
+You'll also notice that Orders & Customers move in the opposite direction from Magento, Bigcommerce, Shopify, or WooCommerce to CounterPoint.

 TIP: If you intend on sending most of your catalog to your website, you might want to talk with your CounterPoint reseller to automatically set this option by default.

-The following Description fields are sent from CounterPoint to your website.
+The following Description fields can be sent from CounterPoint to your website.

 - The Description field below is typically used to populate the Product Name on the website.

-We also send over the grided items from CounterPoint and create the associated product variants on your website.
+We also send over the gridded items from CounterPoint and create the associated product variants on your website.

-The two most common variants are size and color, but our integration supports whatever values have been entered into CounterPoint up to 3 dimensions.
+The two most common variants are size and color, but our integration supports whatever values have been entered into CounterPoint, using up to 3 dimensions.

-CounterPoint supports 7 different prices and typically at least 2 of these fields will be mapped to your website pricing:
+Of course, it would be very difficult to sell something if it didn't have a price, so those can be mapped as well!
+CounterPoint supports 7 different prices, and typically at least 2 of the following fields will be mapped to your website pricing: